 Of course, there is a range of strength and conditioning certifications out there, so let’s look at a few of the top ones.

-When it comes to the best strength and conditioning certification, the one offered by the NSCA stands on top of the podium.
-Their name is kind of a giveaway in showing that they are indeed the leaders in their field.
+Regarding the best strength and conditioning certification, the one offered by the NSCA stands on top of the podium.
+Their name is a giveaway in showing that they are indeed leaders in their field.

 That said, this is one tough accreditation to achieve and it comes with some prerequisites before you will be accepted to undertake it.
 These are: